Med-UniC: Unifying Cross-Lingual Medical Vision-Language Pre-Training by Diminishing Bias: Discussion

 \textbf{Limitation} Our research primarily concentrates on cross-lingual medical VLP, limiting the number of languages, medical images, and reports included due to the current lack of public datasets.
 We've conducted comprehensive experiments involving uni-modal visual and vision-language tasks, but have not ventured into uni-modal language tasks like report generation.
 Looking ahead, we aim to expand our work to include more languages in the medical VLP and take on more challenging tasks, such as zero-shot guided segmentation or object detection.
 This area of our work, thus, acknowledges room for further development and exploration.

 \textbf{Future work} Exploring these methods on diverse modality medical data such as electrocardiograms paired with clinical monitor records is an interesting future direction~\cite{li2023frozen}.
-Furthermore, the alignment of different modality data can be viewed as a data fusion task, a commonly addressed issue in physics~\cite{cheng2023machine,cheng2022data,liu2022enkf} or recommendation system~\cite{Wan2022SpatioTemporalCL} .
+Furthermore, the alignment of different modality data can be viewed as a data fusion task, a commonly addressed issue in physics~\cite{cheng2023machine,cheng2022data,liang2020many, liu2022enkf, liu2023etp, liang2020large}, recommendation system~\cite{Wan2022SpatioTemporalCL}, or math~\cite{cobbe2021training, xiong2022self}.